-Once released from prison, the treason of Campbell evolved straight back to trying to get his poisonous ideas into the Supreme Court.
-Thus he cooked up a lawsuit to challenge the 14th Amendment.
+Released from prison, the treasonous Campbell went straight back to trying to get his shamefully racist ideas into the Supreme Court.
+This is when he cooked up an extremely crooked lawsuit to challenge the 14th Amendment.

 Campbell obviously had an uphill battle in the Slaughterhouse Cases.
 After all, the states were empowered to enact laws to protect the “health, safety, morals, and welfare” of the citizenry.
 Clearly, this law related to protecting the people of New Orleans from polluted water.